bharadwajanup/Xinu/Assignment7.md

 (k/(16 * 7)) + (summation) i=1 to i=k (p(i)/(16 * 7)) = n - (summation) i=1 to i=k p(i)

+##Contribution:
+The assignment was implemented as peer programming and hence both of us have contributed equally towards the assignmet.

+##Credits:
-Credits: The solution to task 2 was discussed with Raghavendra and Chris on his AI office hours.
+The solution to task 2 was discussed with Raghavendra and Chris on his AI office hours.